 ABOVE: The historic Hotel Tadoussac faces out toward the beautiful bay.

 I was taken aback by the charm of Hotel Tadoussac, originally built in 1864—and rebuilt by Canadian Steamship Lines President William Hugh in 1942.
 Tadoussac has cozy-small-village energy coupled with vintage architecture that makes it feel as if you are strolling through the grounds of an old movie set.

 All about the whales

-Residents in the surrounding villages of the Rivière Saguenay take immense pride in the whales that frequent the Saguenay-St. Lawrence Marine Park.
+Residents in the surrounding villages of the Rivière Saguenay take immense pride in the approximately 800 Beluga Whales that frequent the Saguenay-St. Lawrence Marine Park.
 We travelled from L’Anse-Saint-Jean to Tadoussac by zodiac with Saguenay Aventures, a trip that takes approximately 90 minutes.
-During the boat trip, we saw the most whales of our time in Saguenay.
-Moreover, the zodiac guides are incredibly cautious about maintaining a respectful distance between their vessels and the whales to avoid disrupting their ecosystem while ensuring guests get some sightseeing action.
+During the boat trip, we saw the most Beluga whales of our time in Saguenay.
+Moreover, the zodiac guides are incredibly cautious about maintaining a respectful distance between their vessels and the Belugas to avoid disrupting their ecosystem while ensuring guests get some sightseeing action.

 ABOVE: No matter your age, the CIMM is a great spot to learn about marine mammals.
-(RIGHT) A pre-trip briefing before our whale-watching tour with Saguenay Aventures.
+(RIGHT) A pre-trip briefing before our Beluga watching tour with Saguenay Aventures.